wordofwarning/wordofwarning.org/current/2026-worksahead/birkinshaw/index.md

 Through film, performance, song, and an increasingly questionable process, comes a show that investigates how to find meaning in the mundane — that somehow becomes increasingly more performative itself as time slips by.

-Please note: Nathan makes a guest appearance in [Social Experiment](/socialexperiment) to show *How To Be Content*.
+Please note: Nathan makes a guest appearance in [June's Social Experiment](/socialexperiment/jun2026) to show *How To Be Content*.

 #### Entry
-FREE: there's no ticketing… just turn up to Social Experiment!
+FREE: there's no ticketing… just turn up to [June's Social Experiment](/socialexperiment/jun2026)!

 Time: Thursday 11 June 2026, Social Experiment starts at 6pm and ends *by about* 9pm.

-Duration: within Social Experiment, *How To Be Content* lasts *about* 45 minutes.
+Duration: *How To Be Content* lasts *about* 45 minutes.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a> (space 2), Oxford Rd, Manchester M15 6JA.

 #### Access
-Age Advisory: 16+ (Social Experiment is aimed at adults, parent/guardian/carer discretion)
+Age Advisory: 16+ ([June's Social Experiment](/socialexperiment/jun2026) is aimed at adults, parent/guardian/carer discretion)

 Content Warnings: please click [here](/warnings).